ronaldbosma/blog/content/blog/deploy-azure-workbook-and-app-insights-function/index.md

 ### Define workbook as Bicep object

-I have explored another option, which is to use a Bicep object for the workbook definition and place it directly in the Bicep script.
-The first version of this blog post was based on that solution actually.
+I have explored another option to deploy a workbook.
+You can use a Bicep object for the workbook definition and place it directly in the Bicep script.
+The first version of this blog post was based on that solution.

 The solution was pretty error prone though.
 Over the past weeks I've found numerous issues with the generated Bicep and had to update the conversion script multiple times.

-loading the JSON as a string and doing a simple replace for the placeholders seems to be an easier way to deploy and also easier explain to other developers.
+Loading the workbook definition from a JSON file as a string and doing a simple replace for the placeholders seems to be an easier way to deploy, less error prone and also simpler explain to other developers.

-If your still interested in the Bicep object solution, see this [README.md](https://github.com/ronaldbosma/blog-code-examples/tree/master/DeployAzureWorkbookAndAppInsightsFunction/bicep-object/README.md).
+I would not recommend this solution, given the disadvantages, but see this [README.md](https://github.com/ronaldbosma/blog-code-examples/blob/master/DeployAzureWorkbookAndAppInsightsFunction/bicep-object/README.md) if you're still interested.

 ### Deploy App Insights function

 The last step is to deploy the function that the workbook is dependent on.
-I thought I could use the [analyticsItems](https://learn.microsoft.com/en-us/azure/templates/microsoft.insights/components/analyticsitems?pivots=deployment-language-bicep) Bicep resource to deploy the function, but unfortunately this doesn't work at all.
+I thought I could simply use the [analyticsItems](https://learn.microsoft.com/en-us/azure/templates/microsoft.insights/components/analyticsitems?pivots=deployment-language-bicep) Bicep resource, but unfortunately this doesn't work at all.
 The problem has been reported on GitHub in [this issue](https://github.com/Azure/bicep/issues/5518).

 The Azure CLI doesn't provide any commands either.
-So the only option seems to be to use the REST API.
+The only option seems to be to use the REST API.
 There is no page about creating an Application Insights function in the [documentation](https://learn.microsoft.com/en-us/rest/api/application-insights/) however.
 Luckily I found [this blogpost](https://blog.peterschen.de/create-functions-in-application-insights-through-rest-api/) that describes the various operations.

 The following `PUT` can be used to create a function.